ISISComputingGroup/ibex_developers_manual/Collision-Detection-Project.md

 ## Original Behavior

-Presently, experiments are executed using Genie Python scripts, which command the various axes of motion, as well as the DAE system.
+Presently, experiments are executed using Genie Python scripts, which command the various axes of motion, as well as the DAE system and other instrument systems.
 Care must be taken to ensure that the motion axes are not allowed to collide with each other, or other parts of the instrument.
-This means that "soft" limits must be placed on each axis of motion, as determined by the instrument scientist and the equipment present on the instrument.
+This means that "soft" limits must be placed on each axis of motion, based on the equipment present on the instrument and determined by the instrument scientist.

 There are certain instrument configurations and situations where setting these "soft" limits does not allow the full range of motion required, or where the limits on multiple axes become interdependent.
 In this case, it would be useful to re-calculate the "soft" limits dynamically, in order to improve equipment safety whilst also giving the scientists greater freedom.